semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ### queued {#queued-in-auto-cancel}

+When this property is set, only queued are cancelled as soon as a new workflow is triggered.
+Already-running pipelines are allowed to finish.
+This property requires a `when` property that defines a condition according to [Conditions DSL](./conditions-dsl).

 In the following configuration, all pipelines initiated from a non-master branch will cancel any queued pipelines and wait for the one that is running to finish before starting.

 ```yaml title="Example"